dehsilvadeveloper/laravel10-notification/README.md

 ## Objectives

 - Use concepts of single action controllers
-- Use concepts of service pattern
+- Use concepts of service pattern, with short service classes
 - Use concepts of repository pattern
 - Use Data Transfer Objects (DTOs) to transport groups of data between the application layers
 - Use Form-Request classes to validate input data